onewelcome/identity-cloud-documentation/docs/self-styling/configuration-page.md

 ### Select reference

-1. After completing the steps under [Create Git repository connection](#create-git-repository-connection), the *Synchronization*-window opens: <br> <br>
+1. After completing the steps under [Create Git repository connection](#create-git-repository-connection), the *synchronisation* window opens: <br> <br>
 ![Page to select a reference](./images/selectreference.png)

    | Field                          | Description
    |--------------------------------|------------
-   | **Synchronisation mode**       | Allows selecting synchronization mode.
+   | **Synchronisation mode**       | Allows selecting synchronisation mode.
 Development mode allows selecting branches and tags from the configured repository, but does not cache the data.
 Production mode allows selecting tags only, but caching is enabled.
    | **Reference**                  | Branch or tag from which templates will be fetched

 2. When the correct tag or branch is selected, click [Save].
-   *The branch or tag is stored, and synchronization will happen automatically*.
+   *The branch or tag is stored, and synchronisation will happen automatically*.
 3. After saving, the overview page is displayed:

 ![Customer Self Styling overview page](./images/ers1.png)